archfrog/KioskForge/README.md

 ## Usage
-KioskForge is a simple application that allows you to create, load, edit, and save a *kiosk configuration* - an INI-style file that defines the kiosk and what it is supposed to do.
-After that, you can choose to *update* an installation media to apply the configuration during installation.
+KioskForge is a simple application that modifies a Linux installation medium so that it creates a kiosk from a so-called "kiosk file".
+A kiosk file is a simple configuration file that is made up of lines that can either be a comment (starts with `#`) or a field assignment of the form `name=value`.

+The only way to use KioskForge is to double-click a kiosk file (which ends in `.kiosk` and has the Windows Explorer file type `KioskForge Kiosk File`.
+A kiosk file defines a kiosk and what the kiosk is supposed to do.

+If there are one or more errors in the kiosk file, KioskForge will report them, wait for you to hit enter, and then exit.

+If there are no errors in the kiosk file, KioskForge will look through all drives in the system to see if it can recognize a valid
+Linux installation medium.
+If it finds one, it will update the medium so that it will create a kiosk the first time that the kiosk machine is booted off that medium.

-**NOTE**: The kiosk MUST be connected to the internet while it is being forged!
+**NOTE:** The kiosk MUST be connected to the internet while it is being forged!
 After this, it can stay offline forever.

 It is always best that the kiosk is permanently on the internet so that it can update Chromium, etc.  But it can work without.

-As of now, the procedure is as follows:
+The procedure is as follows:

 1. Create an `Ubuntu Server 24.04.2` installation media for Raspberry Pi 4B (ARM64) using a USB key or a MicroSD card:
 	1. Install [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 Make sure you **don't** use *OS Customisations*.
 	2. [Raspberry Pi Imager Guide](https://www.raspberrypi.com/documentation/computers/getting-started.html#raspberry-pi-imager).
 	3. You'll find `Ubuntu Server 24.04.2` in the category `Other general-purpose OS`.
 Always use 64-bit editions only.
+       If you do not see `Ubuntu` in the `Other general-purpose OS` list, Raspberry Pi Imager is to blame.
+Just wait a few minutes and try again.
+Raspberry Pi Imager sometimes bugs out and refuses to display the entire list of Linux images.
 	4. Be aware that newer Ubuntu Server server versions may pop up in the list when released so be careful what you select!
+	5. Also, be sure to **not** select `Ubuntu Desktop` (KioskForge will detect this, though, and report an error).
-	5. When done, leave the installation media in your computer until KioskForge tells you to safely remove it (or dismount it).
+	6. When done, leave the installation media in your computer until KioskForge tells you to safely remove it (or dismount it).
-	6. Also, be sure to **not** select `Ubuntu Desktop` (KioskForge will detect this, though, and report an error).
 	7. Please notice that we recommend MicroSD cards over USB keys as the latter have a tendency to get very hot and unreliable.
 2. Copy the file `Template.kiosk` from `C:\Program Files\KioskForge\Template.kiosk` to your Desktop or wherever you want it.
    Please rename the `Template.kiosk` file to something more appropriate after having copied it.
 3. Edit the new, renamed `.kiosk` by opening it in `Notepad`.
 When you are done editing it, save it to disk using `Ctrl-S`.
 4. Double-clock on the new, renamed `.kiosk` file to open it in KioskForge.
-5. Select the `Update Raspberry Pi Imager prepared installation media` (`5`) to have KioskForge modify the install media so that it installs and launches an actual Linux kiosk as per your specification in the new, renamed `.kiosk` file.
+5. As soon as you double-click the `.kiosk` file, KioskForge will attempt to find and modify the Linux installation medium.
 6. Press `ENTER` to exit KioskForge.
 7. Use Windows' *Safe Removal* feature or `Eject` from Windows Explorer to safely unmount the installation media.
 8. Move the installation media to the powered off kiosk machine.
 9. Power on the kiosk machine.
-10. Wait 10 to 30 minutes (this depends a lot on the I/O speed of the installation media) until the kiosk has been forged, which is shown by the kiosk rebooting into kiosk mode.
+10. Wait 10 to 30 minutes (this depends a lot on the I/O speed of the installation media and on your internet speed) until the kiosk has been forged, which is shown by the kiosk rebooting into kiosk mode.
 11. Try out and test the new kiosk.
 If you find issues, please either modify your `.kiosk` file or report them to us.
 12. You can either attach a keyboard or SSH into the box (the LAN IP address is shown when the kiosk boots) to power it off.
 13. Mount the Raspberry Pi in whatever enclosure you are using for your kiosk.
 This is typically custom made by carpenters.